ralphdolmans/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage               November 2016

-   If a validating resolver receives a query for cat.example.com, it contacts its resolver (which may be itself) to query the example.com servers and will get back an NSEC record starting that there are no records (alphabetically) between albatross and elephant, or an NSEC3 record stating there is nothing between two hashed names.
+   servers and will get back an NSEC record stating that there are no records (alphabetically) between albatross and elephant, or an NSEC3 record stating there is nothing between two hashed names.
 The resolver then knows that cat.example.com does not exist; however, it